windowsgamessamples/UnityPorting/README.md

 - MyPluginWindows - Windows 8.1 plugin project
 - MyPluginWP8 - WP8 plugin project

-## Running the Windows Store App
+### Running the Windows Store App

 - Make sure you build out from Unity as above "Building to Windows Store App from Unity"
 - Ensure PlatfomerWindows is set as the startup project
 - Then simply F5 the solution and it shoudl run!

-## Running the Windows Phone App
+### Running the Windows Phone App

 - Make sure you build out from Unity as above "Building to Windows Phone App from Unity"
 - Ensure PlatfomerWP8 is set as the startup project
 - Then simply F5 the solution and it should run!

-## Updating the Sample Windows Plugin
+## Sample Plugin

+The whitepapers referenced at the top of this readme have sections specifically dedicated to explaining plugin usage, see [Windows Store](http://aka.ms/unityWinStoreTips) and [Windows Phone](http://aka.ms/unityWPTips).

+In summary, there are 3 projects that represent the plugin, they all output "MyPlugin.dll".

+One library is for Unity Editor (MyPluginUnity), one is for the generated Windows Store build (MyPluginWindows) and one is for the Windows Phone app (MyPluginWP8).

-The MyPlugin plugin is already include in the Unity project source.
+The outputs from these plugin projects are already in the Unity project in source control by default.

+### Updating the Sample Plugin

-When updating the source of any of the plugin projects (MyPluginUnity, MyPluginWindows or MyPluginWP8), if you ensure that you set the build configuration for "Release" and "Any CPU", there is a post build event that will automatically copy the resulting MyPlugin.dll to the correct locations in the Unity project automatically as follows:
+When updating the source of any of the plugin projects (MyPluginUnity, MyPluginWindows or MyPluginWP8), if you ensure that you set the build configuration for "Release" and "Any CPU", there is a post build event that will automatically copy the resulting MyPlugin.dll (and any adjacent dlls in the target directory) to the correct locations in the Unity project automatically as follows:

 - MyPluginUnity Project > /Assets/Plugins/MyPlugin.dll
 - MyPluginWindows Project > /Assets/Plugins/Metro/MyPlugin.dll